 This time of “safer at home” can bring up many conflicts and anxiety, which has the potential to be considered at some point in the future as a “traumatic experience.”
 They best way to prevent this from happening is to address these issues while they are occurring and fresh in our mind.

 Everyone should be aware that they do not have to hold on to the toll of these traumatic experiences forever.
-There are healthy and effective ways out for managing and treating the pain and symptoms of trauma.
+There are healthy and effective ways for managing and treating PTSD and trauma.

 – Itay Kohane, PsyD, Primary Therapist